bbepis/XUnity.AutoTranslator/README.md

 Often other mods UI are implemented through IMGUI.
 As you can see above, this is disabled by default.
 By changing the "EnableIMGUI" value to "True", it will start translating IMGUI as well, which likely means that other mods UI will be translated.

 ## Manual Translations
 When you use this plugin, you can always go to the file `Translation\_AutoGeneratedTranslations.{lang}.txt` (OutputFile) to edit any auto generated translations and they will show up the next time you run the game.
+Or you can press (ALT+R) to reload the translation immediately.

 It is also worth noting that this plugin will read all text files (*.txt) in the `Translation` (Directory), so if you want to provide a manual translation, you can simply cut out texts from the `Translation\_AutoGeneratedTranslations.{lang}.txt` (OutputFile) and place them in new text files in order to replace them with a manual translation.